Longfellow Creek Natural Drainage System (NDS) Project

 Natural Drainage Systems are built in the roadway shoulder (the space between the street edge and the property line) and are filled with deep-rooted plants and spongy soils that temporarily hold and clean polluted stormwater from streets and sidewalks before the stormwater enters our waterways.
 Natural drainage systems will improve water quality in Longfellow Creek, a salmon-bearing urban creek, as well as improve stormwater drainage, slow traffic, and increase landscaping.
 Seattle Public Utilities (SPU) will maintain the natural drainage systems installed as a part of this project.

-SPU is planning to build natural drainage systems in your neighborhood in 2021.
+SPU is building natural drainage systems in your neighborhood.
 For this project, we are partnering with Seattle Department of Transportation (SDOT), Office of Arts & Culture through 1% for the Arts, and King County Flood Control District.

 Explore this site to: